abstractqqq/dsds/readme.md

 # My Data Analysis Toolkit

+Still in early development.
+Name of package undecided yet.

 Goal 1: Make traditional EDA, feature selection methods (especially those in sklearn) easier to perform, faster to compute, and more "DataFrame-friendly", meaning that

 1. Inputs should be dataframes and reduce copying to NumPy array as much as possible.
 This means we avoid internally copying data to numpy array.